Skip to content

 3- Inisheer:

-It’s the smallest island with 260 people living on it, its just 3 km including hills, a castle and a fort at the top where you can easily take a tour on foot or by bike.
-There is another option which is to have a tour in this tiny island by horse and carriage.
-One of the best places to visit there is Plassey Shipwreck that crashed off on the coast of Inisheer in 1960.
-The ship is still in its place until now; you don’t need scuba diving to see it, as it lies on the shore of the island.
+It’s the smallest island, with 260 people living on it; it’s just 3 km, including hills, a castle and a fort at the top, where you can easily take a tour on foot or by bike.
+Another option is to tour this tiny island by horse and carriage.
+One of the best places to visit there is the Plassey Shipwreck, which crashed off on the coast of Inisheer in 1960.
+The ship is still in its place; you don’t need scuba diving to see it, as it lies on the island’s shore.
 On the island, you will also find O’Brien’s castle, located on top of a hill with a 360 view of the island.

 Secondly – Things to do in Aran island: